Enthazy/Online-Trading-System/README.md

 # Online-Trading-System
-This is the course project for CSC207 in University of Toronto.
+This is the course project for the course Software Design (CSC207) in University of Toronto.

 This project is contribuited by Andrew Wang, Weigeng Peng, Xiuyu, Hanchun Wang, Ganchu Yao, Zheng Chen, HeiShen

 ==============================================================================